| Categories: | credativ® Inside PostgreSQL® |

 pgnet:

-PostgreSQL expects a connection to the OAuth2 issuer over HTTPS.
-The same URL must also be reachable from the host, for example, when using the Keycloak UI.
+driver: bridgePostgreSQL expects a connection to the OAuth2 issuer via HTTPS.
+The same URL must also be accessible from the host, for example, when using the Keycloak UI.
+This means the certificate must be valid and trusted on both the host and in the container.

 The hostname used (e.g., https://mock-oauth2:8080) must be correctly resolvable in both environments.

-For this, I added the following line to my /etc/hostsfile on the host:
+For this, I added the following line to my /etc/hosts file on the host:

-This allowed both the PostgreSQL container and my host to reach the Keycloak service at https://mock-oauth2:8080 reach.
+127.0.0.1 mock-oauth2This allowed both the PostgreSQL container and my host to reach the Keycloak service at https://mock-oauth2:8080.

 Keycloak absolutely requires an HTTPS endpoint for the OAuth2 issuer URL to be accepted by PostgreSQL.

-For this, I created a self-signed certificate and converted it into a .p12-keystore package that Keycloak can use.
+For this, I created a self-signed certificate and converted it into a .p12 keystore package that Keycloak can use.

 volumes:

-In the certsdirectory, the file localhost.p12, which I created from my self-signed key and certificate as follows:
+- ./certs:/etc/x509/httpsIn the certs directory, there is the localhost.p12 file, which I created from my self-signed key and certificate as follows:

 openssl req -x509 -nodes -days 365 \